The Dorcan Academy

-The Dorcan Academy, in Swindon, Wiltshire, is a co-educational secondary institution that caters to students aged 11 to 16.
+The Dorcan Academy, in Dorcan, Swindon, Wiltshire, is a co-educational secondary school that caters to students aged 11 to 16.

-The academy's curriculum is structured into three pathways: Foundation, Central, and Extended.
+The curriculum is structured into three pathways: Foundation, Central, and Extended.
 Students can work towards the English Baccalaureate (EBacc) suite of qualifications at GCSE.

 The school was rated 'Good' by Ofsted in July 2022.

 History

 Dorcan Comprehensive School was built in the 1970s.
 The school became a specialist technology college in 1999, known as Dorcan Technology College.
 In December 2011, the school converted to an academy.